Ahmad Abdalla

 Ahmad Abdalla El Sayed Abdelkader (أحمد عبد الله السيد) (born on December 19, 1979, Cairo) is an Egyptian film director, editor and screenwriter.

 His debut feature film is Heliopolis (2009); his second film is Microphone (2010).
 He studied music in the 1990s and began working as a film editor in 1999.
 He moved to feature-length films in 2002 and began doubling as a visual effects supervisor and credits designer.

 He was winner of the Best First screenplay Award of Sawiris Foundation in Cairo 2008 for Heliopolis.
 His upcoming film Rags and Tatters has been selected to be screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.

 Participated as a jury member in some film festivals like London Film Festival in the 2014 Edition and Carthage film festival and others.
 Had his first retrospective in Singapore international film festival in 2014.

 Festivals and awards

 Decor - 2014

-Producer by New Century in Cairo, the first high-budget film for him, Starring Khaled Abul Naga, Maged Kidwany and Horeya Farghaly, The film was premiered in London International Film Festival BFI, and announced for the Middle East Premier in Cairo International Film Festival.
+Producer by New Century in Cairo, the first high-budget film for him, Starring Khaled Abul Naga, Maged el-Kedwany and Horeya Farghaly, The film was premiered in London International Film Festival BFI, and announced for the Middle East Premier in Cairo International Film Festival.